New Educational Offerings: Small Space Gardening, Cut & Propagate, Composting Workshops, and Successful Winter Gardening

 The Co-op is now in its 3rd agricultural season.
 Logan was always looking for new ways to incorporate martial arts principles into everyday tasks, so micro-farming was the next step in this thought process.
 Many martial arts weapons and techniques evolved from agrarian practices.
 For example, in Japan during the 1600s, weapons were banned for Okinawan peasants by the feudal government.
 In order to defend themselves, fighting styles were developed around iconic weapons like the nunchaku/nun-chucks (which was originally used as a flail for threshing rice) and the Kama (a pair of hand scythes) that allowed them to defend themselves.
 Last year, they outgrew their garden and decided to start working with Rio Grande Community Farm.
 Although neither Logan nor Stefanie had any previous agricultural experience, with the help of Rio Grande Community Farm, they are learning more each year.
 In addition to giving them an increasing amount of space to experiment with different crops, Rio Grande Community Farm offers regular educational opportunities, access to irrigation, compost and tools.

 While Logan currently serves as the organization’s program director (performing tasks like managing operations and scheduling), the neurodivergent members of the Celestial Mountain Farm Co-op meet on a regular basis to have a discussion about the income the Co-op makes as a whole.
 Then they decide whether they want to pay it out to members in equal shares or invest the money back into the Co-op.
 As somebody who grew up regularly helping his mom in her special education classroom, making sure neurodivergent and disabled population are treated equally and with respect has always been of paramount importance to Logan.
-When asked if there are any misconceptions people may have about the neurodivergent populations, Logan said,
+When asked if there are any misconceptions people may have about the neurodivergent populations, Logan said, “There’s no such things as a typical brain.

 Everybody has their own gift.”